What is the problem? Children are not safe online

 Organisation of Safer Internet Forum 2012 (international conference with more than 300 participants including Pan-European Youth Panel and Teachers/parents Panel meetings)

-Multilingual resources for young users and teens by INSAFE
+Survey and guidelines on resources for young users and teens by INSAFE

 Collection through online platform of statistics about the awareness raising, helpline and hotline activities and the results of the Safer Internet Centres across Europe: